 - “Woe unto you, scribes and Pharisees, hypocrites!”
 Matthew 23:14

 - “You are like white-washed tombs, which look fine on the outside but inside are full of dead men’s bones and all kinds of rottenness.”
 Matthew 23:27, J. B. Phillips translation

 - “Suppose ye that I am come to give peace on earth?
 I tell you, Nay; but rather division” Luke 12:51

 Jesus was not the tolerant, ‘accepting everyone because God loves them’ person that many people seem to think.
 Jesus told the truth, that there is only one way to heaven – through His sacrifice on the cross.
 It is His example that we should be following.
-Unless we tell the people of the world that Jesus is the only way to Heaven, they are going to go to hell.
+Unless we tell people that Jesus is the only way to Heaven, they are going to go to hell.
 We may be labelled as intolerant for saying it, but it’s the truth.
 So ignore the world’s message of tolerance and acceptance of all and determine to stand up for what is right, even if it is not considered acceptable to do so.